Typeface

 Paragraphs

 Use either serif or sans-serif fonts for paragraphs of text.
 Common typefaces are Helvetica, Arial, Georgia, Times New Roman and Calibri.
-A font size of 16px is considered the minimum for readability.
-18px is a common size.
+A font size of 16px is considered a good minimum for readability.
 A line length of 60 to 80 characters is recommended for readability.
+A line height of 150% is good for readability in a paragraph.

 Headers